gravitational/careers/challenges/cloud/sre.md

 * Create a helm chart for the service
 * Deploy releases of the API Server to a Kubernetes cluster (and possible dependencies)
 * Upgrade releases of the API Server to a Kubernetes cluster (and possible dependencies)
-* Include a production Deployment of this service: Service, Ingress, TLC, RBAC
+* Include a production Deployment of this service, including but not limited to: Deployment, Role, RoleBinding, ServiceAccount, Service

 # Guidance